Uładzisłau Kazłouski: Early life

-Kazłouski was born in the Polish village of Zalesie, Sokółka County.
+Kazłouski was born in the village of Zalesie, in the Grodno Governorate of the Russian Empire (now part of Podlaskie Voivodship in Poland).
 He studied at the Catholic seminary in Vilnius from 1916 to 1919.
 Upon returning from school in Vilnius, Kazłouski was confronted by the Belarusian national revival.

 Career

 Kazłouski became an organizer for Belarusian schools in the district of Sokółka.
 He was a member of the leadership of the Belarusian Party in Włościańska.
 Kazłouski later became an instructor at the Belarusian National Committee in Minsk.
 As an instructor, he led cultural and social activities in the district of Ihumeńskim.